MrRaposinha/GabrielAlly/README.md

 2. **No Boss Assistance**:
    - Gabriel does not appear during boss fights, ensuring those challenges remain untouched.

+3. **Rooms Without Lockable Doors**:
+   - Gabriel will not spawn in rooms where waves occur without doors that lock, as his assistance is tied to the wave's progression mechanics.

 ---

 ## 🎮 What to Expect